 Most system integrators simply connect RTS to CTS at both ends of the communication channel.
 In this case, as soon as the transmitter asserts RTS, it sees CTS and begins transmission.
 Because the A12 OEM board does not utilize flow control, you may need to connect RTS to CTS at the computer or processor that is communicating with the A12.
 This is an individual judgement call which depends upon both the hardware configuration of the host and on the design of the software in the host.
 It may or may not be necessary, but should be considered in your interface design.
-The A12 Evaluator (see Chapter 4) connects the RTS and CTS lines; the A12 OEM board does not.
+The A12 OEM board does not.